 The next choice is a toss-up between three options.

 - Marowak a Ground-type

-Your best option would likely be to choose a robust Grass-type Pokémon into this encounter.
+Your best option would likely be to choose a robust Grass-type Pokémon for this encounter.
 While Electivire is not weak to grass, a Grass-type could reliably withstand their attacks, and cause a severe amount of damage to Marowak and Omastar because they are both weak to that type.
-For a Grass-type, you might want to use Leafeon, Torterra, Venusaur, Exeggutor, or Carnivine.
+For a Grass-type, you might want to use Leafeon, Torterra, Venusaur, Exeggutor, Cacturne, or Carnivine.

-Any Electric or Water-type Pokémon would be too big of a risk because if Cliff has Electivire you could find yourself cornered pretty quick.
+Any Electric or Water-type Pokémon would be too big of a risk because if Cliff has Electivire, you could find yourself cornered pretty quick.
 A Grass-type remains a safe bet with a reliable series of attacks capable of damaging any of these options.

 You’ll want to avoid Electric, Fire, or Rock-type Pokémon during this final fight.
 You’ll find these Pokémon can make short work of them, and you’ll quickly find yourself without a reliable team to withstand Cliff’s attacks.
-If need to vary your approach for Pokémon, you can always use a Bug-type, such as Heracross, Scizor, Escavalier, or Armaldo against this trio.
+If you need to vary your approach for Pokémon, you can always use a Bug-type, such as Heracross, Scizor, Escavalier, or Armaldo, against this trio.
 Swampert won’t be weak to them, but Torterra and Tyranitar are going to feel it.